-- 3.7 External scrutiny of public services comprises a range of independent activities regulation, audit, inspection and complaints handling directed at public service providers to help provide assurance about the quality of service and their continued improvement.4 This includes the services provided by local authorities to deliver official food and feed controls for the benefit of consumers and business. - 3.8 In FSS's work to audit and assess the performance of local authorities and other delivery bodies we will apply the Scottish Government's five principles of external scrutiny public focus, independence, proportionality, transparency, accountability to ensure our external scrutiny activity is targeted where needed, and applied proportionately, and that the costs of scrutiny are balanced with the benefits to service users and other stakeholders.
+- 3.7 External scrutiny of public services comprises a range of independent activities regulation, audit, inspection and complaints handling directed at public service providers to help provide assurance about the quality of service and their continued improvement.3 This includes the services provided by enforcement authorities to deliver official food and feed controls for the benefit of consumers and business. - 3.8 In FSS's work to audit and assess the performance of local authorities and other food and feed enforcement bodies we will apply the Scottish Government's principles of external scrutiny public focus, independence, proportionality, transparency, accountability to ensure our external scrutiny activity is targeted where needed, and applied proportionately, and that the costs of scrutiny are balanced with the benefits to service users and other stakeholders. - 3.9 In doing so we will adopt a user focused approach, and cooperate with other scrutiny bodies where appropriate, ensuring we meet our statutory duties under the Public Services Reform (Scotland) Act 2010.4